Liamx220/Bitcoin-Price-Watcher/README.md

 # Bitcoin-Price-Watcher
-Live Bitcoin price viewer written in python
+Live Bitcoin price viewer written in python.

-read the readme.html to find out what to do when you clone the repo.
+Read the readme.html to find out what to do when you clone the repo.